EJ-best-sr/Project-Fitbit/README.md

 This project relies on several python libraries for data processing and visualization, which are listed in the `requirements.txt` file.
 ## 📁 Project Structure
 The main files and directories in this repository are:
-<pre>   Project-Fitbit/
-├── .devcontainer/ # Development container setup
+<pre>   Project-Fitbit/ ├── .devcontainer/ # Dev container setup for reproducibility
-├── data/ # All data for the project
+├── .streamlit/ # Streamlit configuration and background tweaks ├── data/ # Fitbit and weather data files
-├── general/ # Chart and Analysis in "General Page" ├── sleep_vs_activity/ # Sleep and activity comparison
+├── general/ # Shared plots (e.g., BMI, calories, steps) and regressions ├── sleep_vs_activity/ # Sleep duration vs activity analysis
-├── user_spec/ # User-specific plots
+├── user_spec/ # User-specific charts, regressions, and metrics
-├── dashboard.py # Main Fitbit dashboard
-├── image.png # Dashboard preview image (if applicable)
-├── legacy/ # All working tasks from part 1 -> 4
+├── legacy/ # Scripts from earlier phases (Part 1–4)
+├── dashboard.py # 💻 Main Streamlit app — ties everything together
-├── requirements.txt # Python dependencies
+├── requirements.txt # Python dependencies (Plotly, Pandas, etc.)
-├── README.md # Project overview   </pre>
+├── README.md # Project documentation  </pre>
 ### Clarification of Project Structure
 - The `general/` folder contains all the plots used for the **General Information** page, including its subpages: [`Home`, `Regression Analysis`, `Weekday Analysis`, and `Weather Analysis`].
 - The `sleep_vs_activity/` folder provides an additional plot specifically for the `Regression Analysis` subpage.